eashanbhatia/GenSolve-HeavyComders/Readme.md

 ### Doodle Shape Detection

+-*User drawing a shape on the canvas.*
 ![Drawing Pad](./public/images/doodle.png)

-*User drawing a shape on the canvas.*
+-*Detected shape displayed on the app.*
 ![Shape Detection](./public/images/detected.png)
-*Detected shape displayed on the app.*

 ### Mirror Symmetry Detection

+-*User uploads an image on the app.*
 ![Image Upload](./public//images/symmetry_check.png)

-*User uploads an image on the app.*
+-*Mirror symmetry line detected and displayed on the uploaded image.*
 ![Mirror Symmetry](./public//images/symmetry_solution.png)
-*Mirror symmetry line detected and displayed on the uploaded image.*

 ## Contributing

 Contributions are welcome!
 Please create a pull request or submit an issue for any suggestions or improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.